Celestial-Studioz/Moon4K-DLTool/README.md

-# YetAnother4KDLTool
+# Moon4K Download Tool
- The song downloader for Yet Another 4K Rhythm Game!
+ The song downloader for Moon4K!